Ashwin-S-Nambiar/ashwin-portfolio/README.md

 ## Acknowledgments
 - Special thanks to [Slaying The Dragon](https://www.youtube.com/@slayingthedragon) for the initial template
-- Additional CSS and JavaScript modifications by Ashwin S Nambiar
+- Additional CSS and JavaScript modifications by Me

 ---